What You Should Know About Dreadlocks

 Paying Attention to Product Labels

 I have listened to hairdressers compare Sodium Laurel Sulfate to floor wax.
-You may find that it is a main ingredient in many common, and name-brand hair-care products.
+Although, you may find that it is a main ingredient in many common, and name-brand hair-care products.
 Any wax, when applied forms a stubborn coating on hair.
 It’s buildup can make your hair heavy, pulling on your scalp.
-When you wash your dreadlocks, you want to remove dirt and buildup.
+In essence, when you wash your dreadlocks, you want to remove dirt and buildup.
 Use a natural soap with a base such as vegetable glycerin and a carrier like coconut oil or olive oil.
 Before you buy products with obscure ingredients, Google the ingredients listed.
-The hair-care section of a store does not always carry the products most suitable for the care and maintenance of your dreadlocks.
+You may find the store’s hair-care section does not always carry the products most suitable for the care and maintenance of your dreadlocks.

 What you put in your Body will Reflect in your Dreadlocks